-1 Introduction
+1. Introduction

-A planner aimed to generate behavior for an agent in complex dynamic and unpredictable environments, such as computer games or autonomous robots problems, often has to react within a limited period of time.
+A planner aimed to generate behavior for an agent in complex and dynamic environments, such as computer games or autonomous robots problems, often has to react within a limited period of time.
+Moreover, the worlds are highly dynamic and unpredictable.
 In these type of applications, the goal is not to produce optimal plans, but to obtain a response that complies with the environment demands.

 There are several planning approaches to deal with dynamic domains.
-Contingent planning [13], for example, generate plans where some branches are conditionally executed depending on the information obtained during the execution.
+Contingent planning [11], for example, generate plans where some branches are conditionally executed depending on the information obtained during the execution.
 Another approach is conformant planning [4], which allows to deal with uncertainty on the initial conditions and the action effects without monitoring the plan execution.
 However, these approaches cannot take into account all possible contingencies and the computation time is often prohibitive.
 In order to avoid the computational effort of considering all possible unexpected situations during planning time, the on-line planning approaches tackle these situations only when they appear.
 However, when precomputed behaviors are not available the planner has to react quickly to unexpected events.
 One of the common techniques to overcome this problem is to follow the anytime paradigm.
-Anytime algorithms give intelligent systems the capability to trade deliberation time for quality of results [16].
+Anytime algorithms give intelligent systems the capability to trade deliberation time for quality of results [14].

 There are two main issues anytime algorithms deal with: interruptibility and quality.
 Interruptibility implies that the algorithm must be able to be interrupted at any time and provide some answer.
 The issue of quality implies that the solution is monotonically improved with respect to time.
-The CASPER planner [10], for example, starts with an empty plan and, at each iteration, tries to solve conflicts and to achieve new goals.
-The work discussed in [6] addresses the issue of integrating information about uncertainty into the planning process and also deals with time constraints.
+The CASPER planner [9], for example, starts with an empty plan and, at each iteration, tries to solve conflicts and achieve new goals.
+The work discussed in [5] addresses the issue of integrating information about uncertainty into the planning process and also deals with time constraints.
 Unfortunately, these systems lack the ability to provide a first valid solution within an amount of time.
 The same problem occurs in the PbR algorithm [1], which assumes there is a polynomial algorithm to compute a valid initial plan for a particular problem.
 Other approaches, like the hierarchical planner proposed in [3], allows to limit the time for a first solution by means of a domain-dependent rule-based system.
-A-UCMP [8] is another hierarchical anytime planner that requires a library of reactive actions to execute plans containing abstract actions.
+A-UCMP [7] is another hierarchical anytime planner that requires a library of reactive actions to execute plans containing abstract actions.
 To sum up, in general either real-time planners use domain-dependent information to have precompiled plans for quick reactions or they cannot provide an initial solution within a time interval.

-2 Objectives
+2. Objectives

 The goal of this paper is to present a domain-independent planner able to provide valid actions to an execution agent in environments with time constraints.
-Our proposal is a deliberative approach, unlike most of the current reactive planners that require a precomputed behavior, usually implemented as a set of rules, to select an action according to the current world state [14].
-This domain-dependent behavior is very costly to be computed or it is manually introduced into the planner.
+Our proposal is a deliberative approach, unlike most of the current reactive planners that require a precomputed behaviour, usually implemented as a set of rules, to select an action according to the current world state [12].
+This behavior is domain-dependent and takes a lot of time to be computed (or it is manually introduced into the planner).